 - In Biggles Goes To War, Biggles and his friends are hired to help a small Ruritanian state develop its air force.
 They don't scruple to obtain enemy aircraft by trickery and press them into service.

 - In the Liaden Universe novel Plan B, the turning point in the attempted invasion comes when the defenders steal three planes from the invaders' own airfield and use them against the invading troops.

 - This is discussed in The War of the Worlds, when a soldier fancifully suggests doing this with the Martian tripods.

-- In Wraith Squadron, the eponymous fighter squadron steals the corvette Night Caller from Warlord Zsinj's fleet by the simple expedient of a makeshift boarding pod disguised as debris.
+- Notably occurs in Wraith Squadron, when the eponymous fighter squadron steals the corvette Night Caller from Warlord Zsinj's fleet by the simple expedient of a makeshift boarding pod disguised as debris.
 They take it so rapidly that the ship's superiors have no idea it was captured, allowing them to use it for The Infiltration.
 Afterwards, it remains in New Republic service, presumably in a less prominent role (and maybe with a less obviously evil name).
-In fact, it's mentioned that the New Republic, and the Rebel Alliance before it to a greater extent, get a lot of their ships this way: either they're boarded and seized, or their crews defect en masse, or a third party gets their hands on it and simply sells it to them.

 - Alexander Kent's His Majesty's U-Boat, set in WWII, is a fictional example of a WWII-era vessel being used against its former owners — actual captured U-boats never went on patrol under Allied colors.